PrivacyProject/OTP-Encryption/README.md

 Purpose
 =====================

-The purpose of this project is to create a program that is simple to use (though making the one time pad truly secure [read random] is arguably no trivial matter), reliable and most importantly trustworthy and available for everyone.
+The purpose of this project is to create a program that is simple nd uncomplicated to use (though making the one time pad truly secure [read random] is arguably no trivial matter), reliable and most importantly trustworthy and available for everyone, thus facilitating correct use of one-time pad encryption.

 As you can probably see from the code, I am no professional programmer, but I think the code makes fair use of the OTP concept.
 I do however, having looked at other projects out there, believ there is much left to do before it can be called a good program.